TortoiseSVN's Settings

 Default number of log messages

 Limits the number of log messages that TortoiseSVN fetches when you first select TortoiseSVNShow Log Useful for slow server connections.
-You can always use Get All or Next 100 to get more messages.
+You can always use Show All or Next 100 to get more messages.

 Font for log messages